telerik/maui-docs/controls/entry/styling.md

 The Entry provides styling options for setting the appearance of its border and font.

-## Entry Style

-Style the entry using the following properties:
+Style the Entry using the following properties:

 * `CornerRadius` (`Microsoft.Maui.CornerRadius`)
 * `BackgroundColor` (`Microsoft.Maui.Graphics.Color`)